KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 * Note: The use of these features make compliance claims when used

 Note:  The receipt MUST be selected as explicit consent, as well as determine the functional notice and consent requirements to be compliant.
 These can then be used to specify the such the 'other' field MUST NOT be present when the explicit consent type is selected.
-Requirements are supplied by jurisdiction and industry and is out-of-scope of the MINIMUM MVCR consent receipt specification.)
+Requirements are supplied by jurisdiction and industry and is out-of-scope of the MVCR  implied consent receipt specification.)

 ## 6.4  compliance UK (example of compliance requirements) (TBF)